 The pH temperature decline maintained at the abattoir can have a significant effect on the potential ageing of a product.
-Carcases that go through a very rapid pH decline will be heat-shortened.
+Carcases that go through a rapid pH decline will be heatshortened.
 When this happens the enzymes that enable the ageing process to occur are destroyed.
-This results in the product not being able to age at all (See MSA Tips & Tools: The effect of the pH temperature decline on eating quality).
+This results in product with limited or nil ageing potential.
+(See MSA Tips & Tools: The effect of the pH temperature decline on eating quality).

-Locked Bag 991 North Sydney NSW 2060 Ph: +61 2 9463 9333 Fax: +61 2 9463 9393 www.mla.com.au
+Level 1, 40 Mount Street North Sydney NSW 2059 Ph: +61 2 9463 9333 Fax: +61 2 9463 9393 www.mla.com.au